 The cybersecurity field can be broken down into several different sections, the coordination of which within the organization is crucial to the success of a cybersecurity program.
 These sections include the following:

 Maintaining cybersecurity in a constantly evolving threat landscape is a challenge for all organizations.
-Traditional reactive approaches, in which resources were put toward protecting systems against the biggest known threats, while lesser known threats were undefended, is no longer a sufficient tactic.
+Traditional reactive approaches, in which resources were put toward protecting systems against the biggest known threats while lesser-known threats were undefended, are no longer a sufficient tactic.
 To keep up with changing security risks, a more proactive and adaptive approach is necessary.
 Several key cybersecurity advisory organizations offer guidance.
 For example, the National Institute of Standards and Technology (NIST) recommends adopting continuous monitoring and real-time assessments as part of a risk assessment framework to defend against known and unknown threats.

 What are the benefits of cybersecurity?

-The benefits of implementing and maintaining cybersecurity practices include:
+The benefits of implementing and maintaining cybersecurity practices include the following:

 - Business protection against cyberattacks and data breaches.